 Source: Data will drive the future of food production, Aberdeen Group

 From here, analytics can provide executives with the information they need to make the right decisions when it comes to the future business strategy.
-Applications summarizing data from multiple business units can help food and drink businesses plan their purchasing, production, and maintenance.
+Applications summarizing data from multiple business units can help food and beverage businesses plan their purchasing, production, and maintenance.

 Ensuring quality and compliance

-Food and drink companies need to juggle changing customer demands and competitive pressures but also make sure the basics are right – such as compliance with current and future regulations and avoidance of product recalls, according to Aberdeen Group.
+Food and beverage companies need to juggle changing customer demands and competitive pressures but also make sure the basics are right – such as compliance with current and future regulations and avoidance of product recalls, according to Aberdeen Group.
 In 2016, food and beverage manufacturers were asked to select their top two pressures:

 Source: Food and Beverage Manufacturers Updated ERP to Ensure Quality and Compliance